 -View connections you share with your DNA test matches.

 Ease of connecting the DNA dots:

-The primary reason AncestryDNA boosts the best DNA test for genealogy and family finding though is not it’s research tools, it’s the ease of tracking down match connections.
+The primary reason AncestryDNA boosts the best DNA test for genealogy, researching your family history, and family finding, though, is not its subscription-based research tools, it’s the ease of tracking down match connections.
 While at 23andme you would need to contact each match to find out if they even have a family tree, AncestryDNA streamlines this process by allowing you to sort matches with trees and even see where your tree (assuming you have one) overlaps with that match’s tree.
 You simply click the tree icon, and the connection pops up.

 Once you click into a match you can then view that match’s tree (if public), shared surnames and tree members, shared matches, and regions where shared tree members originated.
 Each of these options is useful in its own way.

 For example, shared matches are an easy way to determine which side of your family a match is on if you already have confirmed relatives in your matches where the relation is known, like an aunt or uncle.
 Or, with the map and locations tab, say you have a name for an ancestor but don’t know where the ancestor was from.
 Your region map can help narrow down where to focus your source search for possible matches to that ancestor.